GeraldJansen/hamster-tool/README.md

 ## Installation

 Just download the `htool` script to a directory in your path and make sure it is executable.

-You will need to have a recent Python3+GTK3 version of hamster git installed on your system (or virtual env).
+You will need to have Hamster v3.02 or later installed on your system (or virtual env).

 ## Usage
 ```